-A new book by Gareth E. Rees, out on September 17th, 2020, published by Elliott & Thompson.
+A new book by Gareth E. Rees, published by Elliott & Thompson.

 There is a Britain that exists outside of the official histories and guidebooks – places that lie on the margins, left behind.
 A Britain in the cracks of the urban façade where unexpected life can flourish.
 Welcome to UNOFFICIAL BRITAIN.

 This is a land of industrial estates and electricity pylons, of motorway service stations and haunted council houses, of roundabouts and flyovers.